BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 The most complex class of our domain is ``VotingUser``.
-It represents a user that is voting or has already voted for an article.
+It represents a user that is voting or has already voted for an article and implements vote casting for an article routine.
-``VotingUser`` also puts together the business logic required for casting a vote.
 We use ``Karma`` value to decide whether the user can vote.
 We also need to know whether the user has already ``voted``.
 Voting for an article produces a ``result``: (TODO:source)